 If a production drawing is not dimensioned for NC and the dimensions given are not sufficient for creating a part program, you can program the workpiece contour with the FK free contour programming.
 The control calculates the missing data.

-With FK programming, you also program tool movements for straight lines and circular arcs.
+With FK programming, you also program tool movements for

 Miscellaneous functions M